 In this post, we’ll be looking at what video landing pages are, the types of businesses that can benefit from the inclusion of marketing videos in their landing pages, and some examples of video landing pages done well.

-Pretty much exactly what they sound like – landing pages with embedded video.
-Usually, the video is embedded in a standalone player, such as YouTube or Vimeo, alongside static images and text using standard HTML code.
+Usually, the video on the landing page is embedded in a standalone player, such as YouTube or Vimeo, alongside static images and text using standard HTML code.
 It’s uncommon for a video landing page to be a full-screen “multimedia experience,” but it’s probably been tried by a movie studio or a fancy startup somewhere in Brooklyn.

 If your business offers a complex product – if, say, you’re a SaaS company like WordStream – video landing pages are an excellent way to cover and explain a lot of information in a short period of time.